Broad Green, Croydon

 A tarnished gateway to Croydon, Broad Green straddles the London Road south of Thornton Heath

-Broad Green House was built in 1807 and was later joined by several other properties named after the locality and by Croydon Lodge.
+Broad Green remained a small settlement on the edge of Croydon Common until it began to attract some other impressive homes early in the 19th century.
+Broad Green House was built in 1807 and was later joined by several other properties named after the locality.
 In the early 1850s the Archbishop of Canterbury, John Sumner, paid for the construction of Christ Church on the road that now bears his name.

 Towards the end of the 19th century speculative developers began to buy up the mansions and replace them with streets of terraced houses for the lower middle classes.
 Various amenities were provided and an old beer shop was rebuilt as the Star Hotel.